AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## Bug fix

-* In rare cases, the Configuration pipeline was incorrectly shown with a status of `Failed`.
+* A rare issue was corrected where pipeline steps were found to be running after the pipeline was deleted.
+* A problem with configuration pipelines incorrectly showing a `FAILED` status in rare cases has been fixed.